Mike Judge: 2014–2019: Silicon Valley and Tales from the Tour Bus

 Judge created his fourth show, Silicon Valley, with King of the Hill executive producers John Altschuler and Dave Krinsky.
 The HBO comedy is a single-camera live-action sitcom set in Northern California.
 One of its main themes is the idea that "the people most qualified to succeed are the least capable of handling success".
 The first season of Silicon Valley was 8 episodes long and received critical and public acclaim.
 Silicon Valley was renewed for a second season on April 21, 2014, and a third season on April 13, 2015.
 Silicon Valley aired its fourth season, which premiered on April 23, 2017.
-The series was renewed for a fifth season, which premiered on March 25, 2018, and a sixth season, which premiered on October 27, 2019, and served as it's final season.
+The series was renewed for a fifth season, which premiered on March 25, 2018, and a sixth season, which premiered on October 27, 2019, and served as its final season.

 On January 12, 2017, Deadline confirmed that Cinemax ordered 8 episodes of Judge's new animated series, Mike Judge Presents: Tales from the Tour Bus.
 The series premiered on September 22, 2017.
 Judge wrote the story for Action Point, the film was released in 2018.
 In 2018, he starred in the film, The Front Runner.
 In 2019, Judge announced he had been developing two projects for HBO: QualityLand and A5, both of which were later scrapped by HBO in 2021.